aturon/blog/_posts/2015-09-28-impl-trait.md

 We absolutely need to expand Rust in this area; I stand by the design constraints listed here.
-But we managed to ship a relatively slim Rust 1.0, and I'd like to fight to keep the language as small as we can manage.
+But we managed to ship a relatively slim Rust 1.0, and I'd like to fight to keep the language as small and concise as we can manage.

-In that light, I'm leaning pretty heavily toward elision here, despite its break from full signature explicitness.
+In that light, I'm leaning somewhat toward return type inference here, despite its break from full signature explicitness.
+But I remain concerned about the fact that the bound is not actually all that meaningful.